taehwakkwon/papago-translator/README.md

 - You could use this program on your own text file.
 Text file should be separated by \n.

-- A bunch of sentences **must not exceed 5000 characters**(cuz they does not support it.
+- A bunch of sentences **must not exceed 5000 characters**(becuase papago supports under 5000 characters.
 I recommend you to put it under 1500 characters)

   ```tex
   Hi, this is Taehwak ~~~~~~~~ \n -> this should not exceed 5000 characters